This quick chicken curry is easy to make and even more delicious to eat. It only takes 30mins to cook, making it perfect for a midweek dinner!

 - Bite Size Pieces – Ensure the chicken is diced into small bite-sized pieces to cut cooking time.

 - Garlic/Ginger – Use pre-sliced garlic & ginger.

 - Onion – I quarter the onions so they cook into ‘petals’, but you can finely dice the onions to cut cooking time.

 - Cooked Chicken – You could even sub leftover rotisserie chicken!
 Around 3 cups added just before simmering will work great.

 I usually go for the classic rice and flatbread, both of which I make ahead of time and just reheat whilst the curry simmers.
-For the easiest flatbreads check out my Flatbread Pizzas (and obviously leave off the toppings!).
+For the easiest flatbreads in the world check out my Foolproof Flatbreads.

 For more easy and delicious curry recipes check out these beauties:

 - Coronation Chicken Curry

 - Leftover Turkey Thai Green Curry